toblum/esp_p10_tetris_clock/README.md

 ![alt text](http://i68.tinypic.com/2cyfj45.jpg "Tetris clock build")

+Note: Please also have a look on the https://github.com/toblum/TetrisAnimation repo.
+Brian Lough ported this code to a library and also added text support [in this video](https://www.youtube.com/watch?v=2IejVgrSlWE).

 ## Installation
 This project is built on [platform.io](http://docs.platformio.org).
 All dependencies are automatically installed, if you use it.
 I recommend to use it [together with Visual Studio Code](http://docs.platformio.org/en/latest/ide/vscode.html).